HuskyDucky/RubikEngine/README.md

 ### Cube commands

 ## Scanning a real cube
-  'rubik::scan'   -> scan a cube's face
+  `rubik::scan`   -> scan a cube's face
-  'rubik::commit  -> update the cube with the scanned faces
+  'rubik::commit' -> update the cube with the scanned faces

 ## Moving layers
   'rubik::flip' -> move the cube's blocks